Recursive Flora

 From personal insight to shared understanding

-Recursive Flora reached over 7000 people organically and sparked meaningful conversations online and in person, affirming that emotionally grounded, visually clear design can help make complex experiences easier to share.
+Recursive Flora reached over 7000 people organically and sparked meaningful conversations online and in person, affirming that an emotionally grounded, visually clear design can help make complex experiences easier to share.

 7000+ organic views and 70+ comments, shares, saves